embeepea/php-intro/README.md

 <!-- ***************************************** -->
 ##*example1.php*

-Download a copy of 'weather.php' and write the following php program, which loads `weather.php` and prints out the details for the 3rd station in the list:
+Download a copy of 'weather.php' and type the following code into a file named *example1.php*.
+This program loads `weather.php` and prints out the details for the 3rd station in the list:

 ```php
 <?php